OffchainLabs/arbitrum-classic/docs/Rollup_basics.md

 For developers who do not want to validate themselves, you'll be able to hire a validator-as-a-service to validate your ArbChain once Arbitrum is released for production.
 You might want to hire more than one, if you or your users worry that one might misbehave.
 As long as any validator behaves honestly, the Arbitrum protocol guarantees that all contracts in the ArbChain will run correctly according to their code.

 Some users will want to validate as well, in order to protect their interest in the dapp's correct execution.
+Users may also hire validators that they trust to ensure the chains correct operation.
 A healthy ArbChain with an engaged userbase will likely have a variety of validators.